 ALSO READA failed campaign India's membership not on NSG meeting agenda: China India's NSG entry will increase efforts against nuclear proliferation: France Aggressive China asked smaller countries to take anti-India stand at NSG meet: Sources NPT not a requirement for NSG but adherence is a factor: Expert

+"Today, the NSG stands at crossroads, once again, as it considers membership for non-NPT states.
 An even-handed and non-discriminatory approach by the NSG at this juncture would be of far-reaching significance for strategic stability in South Asia and global non-proliferation efforts," she said.